1:3 Other Ways to Make the Sausage

 A thought provoking blog post imagines a world with many terabyte blocks that can record every waking moment of life.
 In such an extreme example, the hosting of the nodes would by necessity become centralized as storing such vast amounts of information could only be done by large scale operations.

 As mentioned in the previous chapter, Bitcoin uses a very specific math puzzle called SHA2-256 to race for random numbers that will win each new block.
-Since the introduction of SHA2-256, many newer variants of finding a random number have entered the market with even higher levels of encryption that provide new strengths and drawbacks to the ecosystem.
+Since the introduction of SHA2-256, many newer variants of finding random numbers have entered the market.
+These newer approaches provide higher levels of encryption with varying hardware requirements to effectively solve these newer types of math problems.

 These newer algorithms try to improve on SHA2-256 in three main ways: